Inheritance

 To understand how it works, let's try to translate the Python example above to Rust.
 We'll start with defining

-the base class, Parent
+the base class, Parent:

 #![allow(unused)] fn main() { use pyo3::prelude::*; #[pyclass(subclass)] struct Parent { name: String, } #[pymethods] impl Parent { #[new] fn new(name: String) -> Self { Parent { name } } fn greet(&self) { println!("Hello, {}!", self.name); } } }

-You can spot one new attribute in the #[pyclass]
+You can spot one new attribute in the #[pyclass] macro: subclass.
+This attribute tells pyo3 that this class

 can be subclassed, and it should generate the necessary machinery to support inheritance.